awiel/apri-sensor-report/README.md

 * mkdir plot

 # create report
-1. add your sensor to config/apri-sensor-sensorIds.json
+1. add your sensor ID's to config/apri-sensor-sensorIds.json
+2. add your sensor types to config/apri-sensor-sensorTypes.json
+3. overrule defaults e.g outputfolder in config/apri-sensor-config.R
-2. create your report file in folder report, see the example in the example folder
+4. create your report file in folder report, see the example in the example folder

 # report file
 File in report folder, name: <report-name>.json